Subscribe to The Weekly e-newsletter

-Industry is also supported by investment in food safety research across the entire value chain.
-This helps support market access for the Australian red meat industry by enhancing product integrity and technical research.
+MLA invests in food safety research and development (R&D) projects across the value chain to support market access for the Australian red meat industry by enhancing product integrity and traceability through research.

 What is driving demand for traceability?